munificent/game-programming-patterns/book/event-queue.markdown

 processed.

 Meanwhile, the experience system wants to track the heroine's body count and reward her for her grisly efficiency.
-It receives these "entity died" events then determines the kind of entity slain and the difficulty of the kill so it can dish out an appropriate reward.
+It receives each "entity died" event and determines the kind of entity slain and the difficulty of the kill so it can dish out an appropriate reward.

 That requires various pieces of state in the world.
 We need the entity that died